openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:

     * `name`: OPTIONAL.
 String value of a display name for the claim.
     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier.

 * `order`: OPTIONAL.
 An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.

-The following is a non-normative example of a Supported Credentials Object of type `jwt_vc_json`.
+The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`.

 <{{examples/credential_metadata_jwt_vc_json.json}}